-We first consider the latency associated with metadata updates (e.g., mknod or mkdir).
-A single client creates a series of files and directories which the MDS must synchronously journal to a cluster of OSDs for safety.
 We consider both a diskless MDS, where all metadata is stored in a shared OSD cluster, and one which also has a local disk serving as the primary OSD for its journal.
-Figure 9(a) shows the latency (y) associated with metadata updates in both cases with varying metadata replication (x) (where zero corresponds to no journaling at all).
+Figure 9(a) shows the latency (Y) associated with metadata updates in both cases with varying metadata replication (X) (where zero corresponds to no journaling at all).
 Journal entries are first written to the primary OSD and then replicated to any additional OSDs.
-With a local disk, the initial hop from the MDS to the (local) primary OSD takes minimal time, allowing update latencies for $2\times$ replication similar to $1\times$ in the diskless model.
+With a local disk, the initial hop from the MDS to the (local) primary OSD takes minimal time, allowing update latencies for 2x replication similar to 1x in the diskless model.
 In both cases, more than two replicas incurs little additional latency because replicas update in parallel.